maxtoroq/maxtoroq.github.io/XCST/docs/_standard-attributes.md

 This page details the **standard attributes** that may appear on any XCST element.
 The above example defines a non-existent element `c:example-element`.

 These attributes may also appear on a literal result element, but in this case, to distinguish them from user-defined attributes, the names of the attributes are in the XCST namespace.
-They are thus typically written as `c:version`, `c:extension-element-prefixes`, `c:expand-text`, etc.
+They are thus typically written as `c:extension-element-prefixes`, `c:expand-text`, `c:transform-text`, etc.

 Because these attributes may appear on any XCST element, they are not listed in the syntax summary of each individual element.